mdiller/MangoByte/README.md

 ?lore            | Gets the lore of a hero, ability, or item
 ?neutralitems    | Displays all of the neutral items
 ?no              | Nopes.
+?recipe          | Shows the recipes involving this item
 ?talents         | Gets the talents of a specific hero
 ?thanks          | Gives thanks
 ?yes             | Oooooh ya.